DarkKodKod/NESTool/README.md

 ![](/Images/changingcolors.png)

+Clicking

 <a name="Banks"/>

 ### 2.2 Banks

+More stuff the say

 <a name="Characters"/>

 ### 2.3 Characters

+More stuff the say

 <a name="Maps"/>

 ### 2.4 Maps

+More stuff the say

 <a name="Buildingtheproject"/>

 ## 3. Building the project

+More stuff the say

 <a name="Knownbugs"/>

 ## 4. Known bugs

+Real Github's Issues are needed here.
+For now the list is just here with no real ticket created.

++ Reimporting the same image to a TileSet element will make the tool crash.